STAMP-project/camp/README.md

 ```

 ## How does CAMP work
-CAMP extract from the input file an abstract configuration model, and and try to synthesis new models based on the features, variables and constraints.
-The new models
+CAMP extract from the input Docker specifications an abstract configuration model, and and try to synthesis new models based on the features, variables and constraints.
+The new models will then be translate back into Docker specifications.
+These specifications can be executed in the same way as the original input, and therefore to replace the original testing configuration during either the manual testing or in a continuous integration pipeline.

+## CAMP Input

+The input to CAMP comprises two parts, i.e., the sample configuration and the scope definition.

+The sample configuration, in the current set up, are Docker specifications, i.e., Dockerfiles and docker-compose files.
+A docker-compose file defines the architecture of a testing set-up, consisting of components for the application, the testing client, or the supportive services such databases.
+A Dockerfile defines how to build an image from a base one.
+Each of these components maps to a docker service in the docker-compose specification.
+The application itself may consist of multiple components, especially following a microservices architecture.
+Each docker service corresponds to an docker image.
+A docker image can be either directly downloaded (pulled) from a docker repository, such as the Docker Hub, or built locally.
+In the latter case, the CAMP users should provide a Dockerfile which defines how to build the image from a base one.
+If there are multiple images to be built locally, or an image can be built in alternative ways, the users should provide multiple Dockerfiles.

+## CAMP Output

 # Old README from here on, we will remove them gradually
 # Configuration amplification based on Dockder